-The main focus of measuring accessibility does not necessarily involve measuring the total number of paths between locations, but rather what are the shortest paths between them.
+The main focus of measuring accessibility does not necessarily involve measuring the total number of paths between locations but rather the shortest paths between them.
 Even if several paths between two locations exist, the shortest one is likely to be selected.
-In congested networks, the shortest path may change according to the current traffic level on each segment.
+In congested networks, the shortest path may change according to the current traffic level in each segment.
 Consequently, the Shimbel index calculates the minimum number of paths necessary to connect one node with all the nodes in a defined network.
-The Shimbel accessibility matrix, also known as the D-Matrix, includes each possible node pairs the shortest path.
+The Shimbel accessibility matrix, also known as the D-Matrix, includes each possible node pair with the shortest path.

 The Shimbel index and its D-Matrix fail to consider that a topological link between two nodes may involve variable distances.
 Thus, it can be expanded to include the notion of distance, where value is attributed to each link in the network.
 The valued graph matrix, or L-Matrix, represents such an attempt.
-It has a very strong similarity with the Shimbel accessibility matrix.
-The only difference lies that instead of showing the minimal path in each cell, it provides the minimal distance between each node of the network.
+It is very similar to the Shimbel accessibility matrix.
+The only difference is that instead of showing the minimal path in each cell, it provides a minimal distance between each node of the network.

 4. Geographic and Potential Accessibility

 From the accessibility measure developed so far, it is possible to derive two simple and highly practical measures, defined as geographic and potential accessibility.
 Geographic accessibility considers that the accessibility of a location is the summation of all distances between other locations divided by the number of locations.
-The lower its value, the more a location is accessible.
+The lower its value, the more accessible a location is.

 - A(G) = geographical accessibility matrix.